isomerpages/moe-canossacatholic/pages/Satellite Partnership.md

 **<font size=5>Quotes from teachers and students</font>**

-“_This is what our society needs – to be an inclusive Singapore.
-They will form the new generation of Singaporeans who are receptive to inclusion in our society._”
+_“This is what our society needs – to be an inclusive Singapore.
+They will form the new generation of Singaporeans who are receptive to inclusion in our society.”_
 \- Miss Joslyn, CCPS teacher

-“_The inclusion programme is a beautiful partnership …It provides an opportunity for children with special needs to play and learn in a mainstream environment._”
+_“The inclusion programme is a beautiful partnership …It provides an opportunity for children with special needs to play and learn in a mainstream environment.”_
 \- Mdm Connie Chua, CS teacher

-“_It has helped me to boost my morale and communication skills … This has made me realise that I should not let my fear hold me back from what I aim to achieve._”
+_“It has helped me to boost my morale and communication skills … This has made me realise that I should not let my fear hold me back from what I aim to achieve.”_
 \- Shermaine Tan Li Ning, former CS student

 <br><br><br><br><br><br>